usamahamed/Roomle-docs-AI/README.md

 # AI-Powered Documentation Assistant

-This project provides a "smart prompts" UI and a robust backend that leverages Google's Gemini models to create a custom AI assistant trained on your company's documentation.
+This project provides a "smart prompts" UI and a robust backend that leverages Google's Gemini models to create a custom AI assistant trained on Roomle documentation.
 It uses a Retrieval-Augmented Generation (RAG) architecture to provide accurate, context-aware answers based on a corpus of Markdown files.

 ---